ryardley/pdsl/packages/docs/src/objects.md

 }); // false
 ```

-## Rest operator
+## Loose matching operator

-Once you turn exact matching on in an object tree you can only turn it off by using the rest operator:
+Once you turn exact matching on in an object tree you can only turn it off by using the `...` loose matching operator:

 ```js
 p`{|